Pape20146/yk_setup/README.md

 ## SSH :closed_lock_with_key:

 It's important to highlight the capabilities and limitations of using PIV and FIDO for SSH authentication.
-With PIV, users can generate RSA keys of varying lengths (2048, 3072, 4096), but it does not support generating elliptic curve keys like ed25519, which requires firmware version 5.7 or later (Storvix' YK are 5.4.3).
+With PIV, users can generate RSA keys of varying lengths (2048, 3072, 4096), but it does not support generating elliptic curve keys like ed25519, which requires firmware version 5.7 or later.
 To address this limitation, FIDO support has been implemented, focusing on elliptic curve keys.

 It's crucial to note that while FIDO offers robust support thanks to PKCS#11, it's limited to Linux environments.
 On the other hand, PIV is compatible with a wider range of devices.